resilmesh2/THF/README.md

 - Write docstrings for all functions
 - Add structured logging to new functions

-## License

-MIT License - see LICENSE file for details

-## Support

-For issues and questions:
-- Create an issue on GitHub
-- Check the documentation in `docs/`
-- Review the example queries and use cases

 ## API Endpoints

 The FastAPI backend provides the following endpoints: